Council tax discounts - apprentices

 Your full council tax bill is based on at least two adults (people over 18) living in a property.

-Youth trainees and apprentices do not count towards the number of adults considered to be living in a property.
+Apprentices do not count towards the number of adults considered to be living in a property.

 Documents needed

-- a declaration from your employer of your Apprenticeship status.
+- a declaration from your employer of your apprenticeship status

 - proof of earnings

-Apply for a council tax discount - apprentices and youth trainees
+Apply for a council tax discount - apprentices

-Last Modified: 27/06/2025
+Last Modified: 27/03/2026

 Back to top